Generic Name: moxifloxacin (MOX-i-FLOX-a-sin)

 Treating eye infections caused by certain bacteria.

-Vigamox drops is a fluoroquinolone.
+Vigamox drops are a fluoroquinolone.
 It works by killing sensitive bacteria by stopping the production of essential proteins needed by the bacteria to survive.

 Do NOT use Vigamox drops if: